PoC-dev/as400-sfltemplates/readme.txt

  longer and you don't know what went wrong and where.
 Google Translator is there to assist.

 Programming Style is outdated in many ways.
-But because of that, the code should compile even on the oldest machines/OS releases supporting ILE.
-So even very old machines can be made useful again.
+The templates were developed on V4R5 of OS/400, and are expected to work on all V4 versions.

+Actual tests with available machines show, they trigger strange compilation errors on i5/OS V5R4, and compile just fine for IBM i 7.2 (V7R2).
+In addition, some BIFs and exception handling functions are not available in V3R2 and earlier.
+Porting the code to V3R2 might not happen, though.
+The same is even more true for V2R3: It completely lacks ILE RPG.
+For both of these unsupported releases, I've planned to reimplement the code itself in ILE C, and translate the German texts to english - because both of my CISC machines feature English OS versions.

-Using this examples assumes you are able to:
+Using these examples assumes you are able to:
 - Create a source physical file with a record length of at least 112 chars (hint: CRTSRCPF),
 - How to use PDM to work with file members (hint: WRKMBRPDM),